1. No Business Plan

 In this age of high-speed information, people expect to find just about everything on the Internet with their computers and mobile devices.
 Not having a website or at least a social media page will render your business virtually invisible to a great majority of the world’s population.

-You can hire professionals to create a website for you or put up the website yourself.
+You can hire professionals to create a website for you or put up the website yourself by using website building software.
 Make accounts for your business on Facebook, Twitter and other leading social media platforms where your target market can usually be found.

 # 7. Uncontrolled Growth

 Growth is a good thing unless it is left unchecked and your generated revenue can’t keep up with the expansion.
 If your business experiences great success, do not be overeager to spend your profits by immediately buying more equipment or opening up new stores.
 Stick to the strategies you have set so you can still grow without bankrupting the business.

 Cash is the lifeblood of any business, and there will be no business once that runs out.
 Therefore, it is imperative that small business entrepreneurs practice strict financial record-keeping so that every penny is duly accounted for.
 Knowing exactly how much money is going in and out of your business will correctly guide every decision you make.

 Having a great business plan will amount to nothing if each objective is tackled with incompetence.
 Employees who are lazy, dull, bad-mannered and unmanageable will not just cut down on productivity, but will also have a negative effect on the work environment and customer/client relations.
 Follow strict hiring guidelines and subject your hires to rigorous training to ensure quality output from each one.

 # 10. Poor Marketing